 Women are seeking natural remedies more and more, and passion flower may help by increasing the levels of GABA.
-When the levels of GABA are increased, it helps to decrease the activity of some of those depression-inducing brain cells.
+(4) When the levels of GABA are increased, it helps to decrease the activity of some of those depression-inducing brain cells.
 The alkaloids in passion flower may prevent the production of monoamine oxidase, which is exactly what anti-depressant medication tries to do.
-Studies have shown that by preventing the production of monoamine oxidase, it can greatly reduce depression in women associated with menopause.
+Studies have shown that it can may reduce depression, a common problem for women in menopause.
+(4, 5)

 2. Lower Blood Pressure

-The Journal of Nutritional Biochemistry conducted a study dosing with 50 milligrams per kilogram of body weight using passion flower skin extract.
-The study found that blood pressure levels were significantly reduced.
-Researchers believe that a compound found in passion flower called edulilic acid may be the reason blood levels were reduced.
+The Journal of Nutritional Biochemistry conducted a research study dosing with 50 milligrams per kilogram of body weight using passion flower skin extract.
+The study found that blood pressure levels were significantly reduced, likely due to the GABA-promoting properties of the extract.
+(7)

 3. Reduce Anxiety

-A study was performed for four weeks on 36 out-patients that were diagnosed with GAD.
+A study was performed for four weeks on 36 out-patients that were diagnosed with generalized anxiety disorder (GAD).
 The results indicated that passion flower extract was an effective treatment for managing the anxiety and did not negatively affect job performance unlike the synthetic therapy.
-Another study involving children showed that nervousness was reduced after the use of the combined plant extracts to include passion flower, St. John’s Wort and valerian root.
-(6) (7) (8)
+(1) Another study involving children showed that nervousness was reduced after the use of the combined plant extracts to include passion flower, St. John’s Wort and valerian root.
+(9, 10)

 4. Addresses ADHD Symptoms

 ADHD (Attention Deficit Hyperactivity Disorder) seems to be an ongoing concern for many parents, and sadly, conventional drugs such as Adderall can cause many unwanted side affects.
-ADHD is a disorder of the brain creating a pattern of “inattention and/or hyperactivity-impulsivity that interferes with functioning or development.”
-(9)
+ADHD is a disorder of the brain which manifests in symptoms such as inattention, hyperactivity and impulsivity that interfere with a child’s development or daily activities.